Is your business on course?

 Another player is the federal government.
 When the Jumpstart Our Business Startups, also known as the “JOBS” Act, passed on April 5, 2012, it also included limitations and obligations for intermediaries and companies, i.e. issuers, to follow.
 These are intended to protect the small investor but may drive up the costs to acquire this capital.

-The U.S. Securities and Exchange Commission has warned that the Act requires intermediaries to follow specific obligations and rules that the SEC has been given the power to determine.
-It has approximately 270 days from enactment date to propose specific rules and methods to ensure that funding will actually take place.
-Jeff Jacobson, JD, LLM has written a great post on these issues, “Limitations on Crowdfunding Legislation”.
-I also recommend you watch the C-Span Hearing by the House TARP Subcommittee on these regulations to see how Congress views those proposals.
+The U.S. Securities and Exchange Commission warned that the Act requires intermediaries to follow specific obligations and rules that the SEC has been given the power to determine.
+Jeff Jacobson, JD, LLM wrote a great post on these issues, “Limitations on Crowdfunding Legislation”.
+At this time, we are still waiting to see what the federal rules will be so many states, including Texas have gone ahead and adopted their own.

 Word to the wise, don’t think that crowdfunding is a panacea.
 It’s not less risky for investors or entrepreneurs.
 But used carefully, it’s another funding tool that we badly need.
-Be watching to see how all this turns out and how it gets regulated.
+Be watching to see how to stay in compliance with the new rules.
 I know I will.
 The devil is in the details.
+Also, once you get the “investors” that’s not the end of your involvement with them.
+You can’t take the money and run.

 I do encourage you to buy and read The Crowdfunding Bible by Scott Steinberg or download it for free at his website.